 - Try positioning baby in tummy time in position where they feel more connected to mom or dad: on a parent’s chest, laying across the knees with support, in the arms in a football hold, with a nursing pillow, etc. Here are more tummy time activities in various positioning.

 - Get down on the floor and make eye contact with a soothing voice.
 Baby needs to feel connection so he/she can learn to stay calm in tummy time.
-A tummy time mat can make the floor feel softer and provide an engaging surface.
+A tummy time mat or a baby gym on the floor can make the floor feel softer and provide an engaging surface.
 Some of the best tummy time mats have bold patterns with black and white or black/white/red patterns.

 - Engage with baby in play while in tummy time.
 Invite siblings to play with baby.
 Talk to baby.
 Use tummy time toys to engage baby.
 The options are limitless.
 Try this tummy time play idea with baby-safe mirrors.

 - Encourage reaching for toys and development of eye-hand coordination skills that will drive crawling, play, and eventually reading and writing.
 Here are some baby play ideas for older babies, but some to give an idea of tummy time play.

 Did any of these tummy time myths resonate with you?
 Have you run across questions about tummy time or wonder when to start tummy time?
 Let me know in the comments below.
 Add your tummy time tips too.
 You never know if they may help another new parent!